 Recent data on hourly wages in Latin America and the Caribbean (LAC) reveal that Latin Americans working in the non-tradable sector (as in construction, transportation, hotels, or education) earn much more than workers in low-skill tradable sectors such as agriculture or low-tech manufacturing, and closer to high-skill workers in the tradable sector such as high-tech manufacturing or finance.
 Despite slight variations across countries, in 11 out of 17 countries studied, the difference between wages in low-skill tradable and non-tradable sectors has grown over the last ten years.
 In most of these countries, hourly wages display a distinct trend: positive growth for high-skill tradable and non-tradable wages, and stagnating, or even declining for low-skill tradable wages.

-, where we have seen gaps in coverage narrow the most.
+Today, the playing field in Latin America is most level in access to electricity, where we have seen gaps in coverage narrow the most.
 Figure 1 below shows how the typical performance in the region (the median) compares with the country in the region with the highest level of coverage (labeled “best in class”) in three basic services for children.
 The focus on children makes it possible to determine that any difference in access would be mostly due to circumstances out of their control.
 In the case of access to electricity the regional median has not only converged towards the best performing country but it has now reached a coverage of 99 percent.

 One journalist used it as a data source for a story on solar energy in Makueni County.
 Another accessed the data for inclusion in a piece on sanitary napkin distribution in East Pokot.
 Development partners reported relying on the data to coordinate specific activities in the Central Highlands of Kenya.
 And this is to say nothing of the government users of the data managed by the Electronic Project Monitoring Information System for the Government of Kenya (e-ProMIS), Kenya’s automated information management system on development projects funded by both domestic and foreign resources.